 - JDF 1805 – Notice of Pending Income Assignment

-- JDF 1809 – Notice of Employer to Deduct for Health/Dental Insurance (If Obligor is ordered to pay a premium)
+- JDF 1809 – Notice of Employer to Deduct for Health/Dental Insurance (If the obligor is ordered to pay a premium)

 JDF 1115 – Separation Agreement (both parties must sign if there is an agreement)

 - If you and your spouse would like to settle amicably, you can enter into a Separation Agreement on your own terms, decided by you two together.
-The Court must follow this agreement unless they find it unconscionable, meaning if it would result in extreme unfairness to one party; in that case, the Court may order the parties to submit a revised agreement.
+The court must follow this agreement unless they find it unconscionable, meaning it would result in extreme unfairness to one party.
+In that case, the court may order the parties to submit a revised agreement.

 JDF 1116 – Decree of Dissolution of Marriage or Legal Separation (fill caption only)

-- Documentation issued by the Court officially finalizing your divorce or legal separation.
-In the case of legal separation, either party can apply after 182 have passed since the issuing of the decree to request the separation be converted to a Dissolution of Marriage (with written notice provided to the other party).
+- Documentation issued by the court officially finalizing your divorce or legal separation.
+In the case of legal separation, either party can apply after 182 days have passed since the issuing of the decree to request the separation be converted to a Dissolution of Marriage (with written notice provided to the other party).

 JDF 1117 – Support Order